CtrlK

 Actionability

-The skill provides a clear process structure and some concrete commands (npm run build, npx inspector, python -m py_compile), but lacks executable code examples for the core task of actually building an MCP server.
+The skill provides a structured process with some concrete commands (npm run build, npx inspector, python -m py_compile) but lacks executable code examples for the core task of actually building an MCP server.
 Most guidance is at the level of 'create shared utilities' or 'implement tools' without showing concrete implementation patterns inline—those are deferred to reference files that aren't provided in the bundle.

 2 / 3